tc39/proposal-extractors/README.md

 # Proposed Solution

 _Extractors_ are loosely based on Scala's [Extractor Objects](https://docs.scala-lang.org/tour/extractor-objects.html) and Rust's [Pattern Matching](https://doc.rust-lang.org/book/ch18-00-patterns.html).
 Extractors extend the syntax for _BindingPattern_ and _AssignmentPattern_ to allow for the evaluation of user-defined logic for validation and transformation.

-Extractors come in two flavors: _Array Extractors_, which perform array destructuring on a successful match result, and _Object Extractors_, which perform object destructuring.
-Both types of extractors start with a reference to a value in scope using a _QualifiedName_, which is essentially an _IdentifierReference_ (i.e., `Point`, `InstantExtractor`, etc.) or a dotted-name (i.e., `Option.Some`, `Message.Move`, etc.).
+Extractors perform array destructuring on a successful match result, starting with a reference to a value in scope using a _QualifiedName_, which is essentially an _IdentifierReference_ (i.e., `Point`, `InstantExtractor`, etc.) or a dotted-name (i.e., `Option.Some`, `Message.Move`, etc.).

-When an Extractor is evaluated during destructuring, its _QualifiedName_ is evaluated, and that evaluated result's `[Symbol.matcher]` method is invoked with the current value to be destructured, returning a _Match Result_ object like `{ matched: boolean, value: object }`.
+When an Extractor is evaluated during destructuring, its _QualifiedName_ is evaluated, and that evaluated result's `[Symbol.matcher]()` method is invoked with the current value to be destructured, returning a _Match Result_ object like `{ matched: boolean, value: object }`.

 If `matched` is `true`, the `value` property is further destructured based on the type of Extractor that was defined.
-If `matched` is
-`false`, a *TypeError* is thrown.
+If `matched` is `false`, a *TypeError* is thrown.

-## Array Extractors

-An _Array Extractor_ consists of a _QualifiedName_ followed by a parenthesized list of additional destructuring patterns:
+An _Extractor_ consists of a _QualifiedName_ followed by a parenthesized list of additional destructuring patterns:

 ```js
 // binding pattern